loveencounterflow/intertext/README.md

   much too short anyway.

-* Outside of the most restricted of environments, ligatures have to be taken into account, meaning that one has to either reconstruct font metrics in ones software or else try each line candidate in the targetted application (e.g. a web browser) and retrieve the resulting text lengths; this will exacerbate performance considerations.
+* Outside of the most restricted of environments, ligatures have to be taken into account, meaning that one has to either reconstruct font metrics in ones software (*don't*, see the next point) or else try each line candidate in the targetted application (e.g. a web browser) and retrieve the resulting typeset lengths.
+Needless, this will exacerbate performance considerations, so best to strive and limit the number of attempts need for each line.

 * If text with mixed styles (different fonts, italic, bold, subscripts) is taken into consideration, all of a sudden the task shifts from *"let's just reconstruct the metrics of this TTF font so we can add all the